Odor detection threshold

 The odor detection threshold is the lowest concentration of a certain odor compound that is perceivable by the human sense of smell.
 The threshold of a chemical compound is determined in part by its shape, polarity, partial charges, and molecular mass.
 The olfactory mechanisms responsible for a compound's different detection threshold is not well understood.
-As such, odor thresholds cannot be accurately predicted.
-Rather, they must be measured through extensive tests using human subjects in laboratory settings.
+Although it is traditionally measured through sensory tests with human participants, recent machine-learning approaches have shown predictive potential for aqueous odor detection thresholds.

 Optical isomers can have different detection thresholds because their conformations may cause them to be less perceivable for the human nose.
 It is only in recent years that such compounds were separated on gas chromatographs.

 For raw water treatment and waste water management, the term commonly used is Threshold Odor Number (TON).
 For instance, the water to be supplied for domestic use in Illinois is 3 TON.